 6. Disable Messenger Data Saver Mode (Android)

 Messenger Android app allows you to enable data saver mode to decrease mobile data usage.
 If you face issues with Messenger not sending pictures, you can use the steps below and disable data saver mode on Messenger.

 Step 2: Tap on the profile picture at the top.

 Step 3: Select the Data Saver menu and disable the option.

-Most users use the default gallery option in Messenger to send pictures.
-During setup, Messenger on iPhone and Android will ask for permission to access saved images on the phone.
-If you have denied the permission, Messenger will face issues accessing photos on your phone.
+Most users prefer the default gallery option in Messenger to send pictures.
+During setup, Messenger on iPhone and Android ask for permission to access saved images on the phone.
+If you have denied the permission, Messenger may face issues accessing photos on your phone.